How a 17-Year Old Is Helping to Feed 12,000 Homeless People

 In her 17 years on this earth, Shreyaa Venkat has done more to help the planet and the people living on it than many adults two, three, and four times her age.
 The non-profit organization she founded, NEST4US, has helped tens of thousands of people in the United States.
 Through NEST Nurtures, they’ve served over 12,000 homeless people in the Washington, D.C. area by providing food and other supplies.
 NEST Tutors is a free tutoring program designed to help low-income kids in 19 local schools.
 NEST Kares collects school supplies for at-risk kids, makes blessing bags for the homeless, and provides disaster relief assistance.
 NEST Buddies provides a “birthday in a box” to low-income children and families.

 Yes, she runs four different volunteer programs…in all her spare time as a high-school senior.
-Kids can do a lot of good in the world, like this 9-year-old who started her own charity!
+Kids can do a lot of good in the world.

 A fifth-grader on a mission